 Click Here for the online Passport form filler page

 Yes, it’s an extra $60 for expedited processing, but it’s well worth the money if you want to make sure you get your passport application or renewal processed quickly.

 Click Here for the passport renewal fee schedule

 Go to a reputable place to get your Passport photos taken.

-I got my renewall pictures taken at a CVS by my house [out in the sticks], and when I got to the Post Office that offered Passport services to have my paperwork and pictures reviewed, they found that my my pictures were outside of the acceptable parameters.
+I got my renewal pictures taken at a CVS by my house [out in the sticks], and when I got to the Post Office that offered Passport services to have my paperwork and pictures reviewed, they found that my pictures were outside of the acceptable parameters.
 So, I had to dash over to the CVS across the street from the Post Office to have them retaken.

 Make an appointment at your local Post Office [USPS] location that offers Passport services.